-- Then, prep Brussels sprouts by washing and patting dry.
+- Then, prep brussel sprouts by washing and patting dry.
 Slice off the end and then slice in half.
 Place on a large baking sheet.

-- Drizzle with a generous amount of EVOO and sprinkle on minced garlic, balsamic vinegar, and sea salt.
+- Drizzle with a generous amount of olive oil, and sprinkle on minced garlic, balsamic vinegar, and sea salt.

-- Using your hands, toss Brussels to make sure that everything is evenly coated and spiced.
+- Using your hands, toss brussel sprouts to make sure that everything is evenly coated and spiced.